cometaj2/hcli_core/README.rst

     - nw    - a flexible IP Address Management (IPAM) service.
 - Support for use of any 3rd party HCLI code that meets CLI interface requirements and HCLI template requirements (i.e. see sample HCLIs).
 - Support large input and output streams as application/octet-stream.
-- HTTP Basic Authentication (auth = basic) via HCLI_CORE_HTTPBASIC environment variable.
+- HTTP Basic Authentication with sha512 hashed passwords.
 See hcli_core help for details.

 To Do
 -----

 - Automated tests for all bundled HCLI samples.
 - Separate out HCLI applications from HCLI Core to help avoid application dependencies bleeding onto HCLI Core.
-- Support hashed password for additional security under HTTP Basic Authentication.
+- Rate limiting.
-- Support multiple usernames and passwords under HTTP Basic Authentication.
+- Lockout on multiple failed authentications.

 Bugs
 ----